jrogelstad/featherbone/README.md

 # Install

 Make sure Postgres installation matches the credentials [here] (https://github.com/jrogelstad/featherbone/blob/master/config/pg.json), or modify the file to match your administrator credentials.
+If the database specified does not exist, it will be created automatically.

 Clone this repository and from the cloned location: